chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 of its elements are captured by value, as though each element has the `in` intent.

-If a routine argument is a tuple with the default argument intent or the `ref` intent and a heavy tuple (such as a tuple variable) is passed to it, the heavy tuple will be silently converted into a light tuple.
+If a routine argument is a tuple with the default argument intent and a heavy tuple (such as a tuple variable) is passed to it, the heavy tuple will be silently converted into a light tuple.

 A conversion from light to heavy tuple also occurs when a light tuple (such as a tuple expression) is passed to a tuple argument with the `in`